mahlenmorris/VCVRack/README.md

 * Notes/reminders on how this part of the patch works.
 * TODO's or ideas.
 * A short story you're writing while listening to your patch.
+* As a label, the title names a chunk of the patch, allowing the person seeing it to pull it open and, say, read more detail on how it works.
+An example of this can be found in [this patch](examples/AnnotatedSunlightOnSeaAnemones.vcv).

 ### Features
 * Up and down arrow keys work mostly like you expect.
 * Text scrolls as you move up and down.
-* Resize the module by dragging the right edge.
+* Resize the module by dragging the left or right edges.
 Size can range from 8-64 HP.
 * Pick from a (small) variety of fonts.
 * Pick from a (small) variety of foreground/background colors.
 * Set the title in the module menu.